 It is where Content Management Systems come in.
 They are software that enables you to create digital content for your community.
-Businesses of all sizes and scales utilize these and benefit from them as well.
-They are both simple to use and very secure while providing you with tools such as text editors that enable you to publish your content.
+They are both simple to use and secure while providing tools such as text editors that will allow you to publish your content.
+Businesses of all sizes and scales utilize these and benefit from them.

 Here are some of the most popular CMS which have capabilities to support this.